mvenouziou/Boosted_DETR/README.md

 The description below outlines unique features, novel model architectures ideas, and a brief history of concepts leading to DETR.

 ---
-**The Official DETR was trained on COCO for the equivalent of 1152 GPU hours!** I have nothing remotely close to processing to match that... but let's see what can be achieved on Google Colab setup training on the smaller Fashionpedia (COCO-format) dataset.
-Official DETR exhibited difficulties with small objects, which are very prevalent in the Fashionpedia set.
+**The Official DETR was trained on COCO for the equivalent of 1152 GPU hours!** I have nothing remotely close to processing to match that... but let's see what my modified DETR can achieve on Google Colab setup training on the smaller Fashionpedia (COCO-format) dataset.
+This model includes an additional prediction head to detect auxillary features in the dataset.
+(COCO is not annotated in this way.)
+The dataset also includes many small objects, which official DETR exhibited difficulties with.

 - *@48 GPU Hours: a big jumble of many false positives. the model is still getting its bearings.*
 - <img src="https://github.com/mvenouziou/DETR_for_TF/blob/main/validation_sample_image_day_%202_of_48.png" alt="Day 2" style="width:200px;"/>